Liyuan-Lin/DQ/README.md

 ## example.py

+In example.py, we calculate the DQ VaR and DQ ES values for the equal-weighted portfolio of 20 stocks (AAPL, AMZN, BRK-B, CVX, D, FCX, GE, JNJ, MCD, MSFT, NEM, PFE, PG, SO, T, UPS, VZ, WFC, WMT, XOM) with a rolling window of 500 days starting from 2014/1/2 and update the values every week.
-We optimize the portfolio weights in each month with a rolling window of 500 days in example.py.
-That is, at the beginning of each month, starting from 2014/1/2 to 2021/12/32, we use the preceding 500 trading days to compute the optimal portfolio weights using minimizes DQ based on VaR and ES.
+In addition, we optimize the portfolio weights in each month with a rolling window of 500 days.
+That is, at the beginning of each month starting from 2014/1/2, we use the preceding 500 trading days to compute the optimal portfolio weights by minimizes DQ based on VaR and ES.
 The portfolio is rebalanced every month.

 ## calDQ.py